 Another crucial step to prepare for a SOC 3 audit is gathering relevant documentation, materials, and evidence.
 Here’s a list of a few documents that can help streamline the audit process:

-- Cloud/Infrastructure Certifications and Agreements — This includes all cloud-and infrastructure-related agreements, certifications, and attestations, such as Service Level Agreements (SLAs) and Business Associates Agreement (BAA) and SOC 2 report.
+- Cloud/Infrastructure Certifications and Agreements — This includes all cloud-and infrastructure-related agreements, certifications, and attestations, such as Service Level Agreements (SLAs), Business Associates Agreements (BAAs), and SOC 2 reports.

 - Technical Security Control Documentation — This includes all evidence and documentation around the implementation and management of infrastructure security controls.